-If your business is already trying to “Go Green”, then you should consider applying for a Medford Green Award.
 If you own or manage a company and are looking for ways to make it more environmentally friendly, check out these easy steps you can take!

 1. Get a free energy audit from the National Grid Small Business Program.
 For business customers with an average demand use of 300 kilowatts or less per month, they can help you reduce your company’s energy costs by installing energy efficient equipment.